 Number of available places

-During 2021/2022 one place will be available for a recently board-certified radiologist from a EU country or in possession of a PAE test (if not from a EU country), who is an active member of ESR.
+During 2021/2022 one place will be available for a recently board-certified radiologist from a EU country or in possession of PAE test (if not from a EU country), who is a full member of ESR.

 - The exchange programme applies to radiologist from a EU country or in possesion of PAE test (if not from a EU country) within the first three years after certification